Chapter 5:

 Acts 2:37-38

-Now when they heard this they were stabbed to the heart, and they said to Peter and the rest of the apostles: "Men, brothers, what shall we do?"
+Now when they heard this they were stabbed to the heart, and they said to Peter and the rest of the apostles: "Men, brothers, what should we do?"
 Peter said to them: "Repent, and let each one of you be baptized in the name of Jesus Christ for forgiveness of your sins, and you will receive the free gift of the holy spirit."

 Acts 3:19